WangJianwei1991/LJM_Regression_Models/README.md

 # Supplementary Information - Source Code

-Source code of article 'Roboticized AI-assisted microfluidic photocatalytic synthesis and screening up to 10,000 reactions per day'.
+Supplementary Information of article **'Roboticized AI-assisted microfluidic photocatalytic synthesis and screening up to 10,000 reactions per day'**.

-This repository provides the data set and the source code related to the regression models.
+This repository provides the data set and the source code related to the section **'AI-assisted ultra-high-throughput photocatalytic synthesis and screening'**.

 ## 1. Python environment configuration
 The code was written and tested in **Python 3.6.13**.